srinidhi-ramanujam/quant-magic-SandP-500/README.md

 - **Real-time API status**: Green indicator when backend is connected
 - **Auto-resizing input**: Textarea grows with content, Enter to send

+### Formatted Answers & SQL Toggle
+- **Answer formatter**: The API/UI now request an LLM polishing pass by default.
+Set `include_formatted_answer=false` (e.g., CLI) to skip it.
+- **Presentation payload**: Responses include `presentation.narrative`, optional highlights, tables, and warnings captured in telemetry/session logs.
+- **Conversation aware**: The UI sends the last three Q&A pairs as `history` so the formatter can reference recent context without re-asking.
+- **Reasoning & SQL panel**: Assistant messages expose a collapsible panel summarizing the template, generation method, row counts, and the exact SQL with copy-to-clipboard-friendly formatting.

 ---

 ## Current Status - November 6, 2025